 Other Payments

-10.11 Administrative expenses are borne by the PSPA and have not been reflected in these financial statements.
+- 10.12 Other payments include the refund of contributions. - 10.13 Administrative expenses are borne by the PSPA and have not been reflected in these financial statements.

 Statement of Public Sector Pensions Authority's Responsibilities in respect of Contributions